-It hypothesizes that when government performance worsens, people feel frustrated and angry and thus post uncivil messages on social media to accuse the government.
-The present study tested this hypothesis in the context of the COVID-19 pandemic by collecting a large number of tweets directed at U.S. state governors and classifying them as uncivil or not using a neural-network machine-learning method.
-Using these tweet data, it examined the impact of worsening state-level COVID-19 indicators on the number of uncivil tweets directed at state governors.
-The results showed that the number of state-level COVID-19 cases positively affected the number of uncivil tweets directed at state governors.
-This suggests that people evaluate the government's performance through political expressions on social media, which is a new and growing form of non-institutionalized political participation.
+It hypothesizes that when government performance worsens, people feel frustrated and angry and thus post uncivil messages on social media to berate the government.
+The present study tested this hypothesis in the context of the COVID-19 pandemic by collecting a large number of X/Twitter posts directed at US state governors and classifying them as uncivil or not using a neural network machine learning method.
+Using these data, it examined the impact of worsening state-level COVID-19 indicator on the number of uncivil posts directed at state governors.
+The results showed that the number of state-level COVID-19 cases positively affected the number of uncivil posts directed at state governors.
+This serves as evidence that the worsening of government performance is linked with people's uncivil political expression on social media.